-Graphic Design Intern will assist with designing and updating a variety of collateral materials including: posters, direct mail, e-cards and will be responsible for weekly e-newsletters.
+Graphic Design Intern will assist with designing and updating a variety of collateral materials including: posters, direct mail, e-blasts, and web ads, and will be responsible for weekly e-newsletters.
 The Graphic Design Internship is available immediately.
 The internship requires a self-starter who can quickly convert concepts into attractive, illustrative graphics with minimal to no supervision.
 The ability to maximize creativity while maintaining schedule and clear communication of the desired message is highly desired.
-Thorough knowledge of Adobe Creative Suite (Photoshop, Illustrator, In Design, Acrobat) and basic knowledge of HTML and Flash preferred.
-Personal laptop with these programs installed is helpful.
+Knowledge of typography and layout is essential.
+Adobe Creative Suite (Photoshop, Illustrator, In Design, Acrobat) and basic knowledge of HTML and Flash preferred.
+Experience in photography and photo editing is a plus, and a personal laptop with these programs installed is helpful.
 Must be able to submit design samples (class work is acceptable).

 Literary Management and Civic Dramaturgy

 Literary Management and Civic Dramaturgy interns contribute to and provide support for a wide range of artistic programs including production dramaturgy for our mainstage season, audience engagement/community development, literary management and new play submissions, new play development research and support, and other functions managed by the artistic department at Victory Gardens.
-The Literary Management and Civic Dramaturgy interns will correspond directly to the Literary Manager/Resident Dramaturg.
+The Literary Management and Civic Dramaturgy interns will report directly to the Director of New Play Development.

 More specific job descriptions include:

-- Research and connect with Chicago-based community and cultural organizations in planning for future Victory Gardens’ Public Programs event series
+- Research and connect with Chicago-based community and cultural organizations in planning for future Public Programs events

-- Read, discuss and write reader reports for solicited plays in consideration for seasonal programming and the Ignition Festival of New Plays
+- Read, discuss and write script reports for solicited plays in consideration for season programming and the IGNITION Festival of New Plays

-- Line Produce assigned public programs and special events on an as-needed basis (most events occur in the evenings and weekends)
+- Produce assigned Public Programs and special events on an as-needed basis (most events occur in the evenings and weekends)

-- Conduct dramaturgical research for plays in production and support the resident dramaturg during the rehearsal process
+- Conduct dramaturgical research for plays in production, and support the dramaturg during the rehearsal process

-- Provide administrative support to literary functions including correspondence, database management, volunteer recruitment and supervision, organization of play readings and workshops and other tasks associated with the literary department
+- Provide administrative support to literary functions including correspondence, database management, volunteer recruitment, organization of play readings and workshops and other tasks associated with the literary department

 - Participate in artistic staff meetings to shape and plan future activities, including season planning and the IGNITION Festival of New Plays